rsvp/chess/README.md

 * Work hard to acquire the technique of rook endings.
 * World events can seem quite unimportant in comparison to a catastrophe on the chessboard.
 * Years of analysis and minutes of play are completely different.
+* Yet given equality in battle, sometimes a draw should be offered.
 * You can only improve if you love the game.
 * You cannot win at chess if you are kind-hearted.
 * You have to force moves and take chances.